Update November 2020.

 When you call them to inquire about a declaw price, they ask you if you want the front paw$ or all four paw$.
 No efforts to educate the client on the effective humane alternatives on the website or on the phone.
 They say you can bring your kitty in anytime and they will require a $60 exam to see if the cat is “healthy enough to have this surgery” and for $359.50 you can have your kitty declawed on all four paws.

 Screenshot from their website- Dundee Animal Hospital

 Here is another one in Indianapolis-

-When you call this AAHA/AAFP/Cat Friendly practice to see how much it would cost to have your 5 yr old cat declawed on all four paws, the receptionist didn’t ask if the humane alternatives have been tried and simply gave the price of $480 plus a $70 exam for the 4 paw declaw.
+When you call this AAHA/AAFP/Cat Friendly practice to see how much it would cost to have a 5 yr old cat declawed on all four paws, the receptionist didn’t ask if the humane alternatives have been tried and simply gave the price of $480 plus a $70 exam for the 4 paw declaw.
 When you ask if there are any problems with doing this and the person said, “every cat is different and some may have paws that are more sensitive but that they always heal up with no problems.”

 Here’s the note we received from a concerned person about this clinic…